-The Supreme Court asked the Centre on Friday to explain if guidelines for distributing the coal "mines of largesse" had been strictly followed.
-The court questioned the "coincidence" that several blocks were secured by "politicians, their associates and a few private companies".
+THERE was fresh trouble Friday for the Centre over the coal block allotment controversy as the Supreme Court asked it to explain if guidelines for distributing these mines of largesse had been strictly followed.
+The apex court also questioned what it called the coincidence that several blocks were secured by politicians,their associates and a few private companies.

-The judges dismissed the Centre's objections to the Comptroller and Auditor General report on the alleged irregularities in the allotments.
-The CAG is a "constitutional authority" and its report is "not a piece of trash", the court said.
+Directing the Coal Ministry secretary to file an affidavit explaining the allotments and the reasons for not adopting the 2004 policy of competitive bidding,a bench of Justices R M Lodha and A R Dave also dismissed the Centres objections to the case relying on the Comptroller and Auditor Generals (CAG) report on the alleged irregularities in the allotments.
+The CAG is a constitutional authority and that its report is not a piece of trash,the court said.

-The court turned down Solicitor General Rohinton Nariman's contention that the petition was "premature" since it relied on the CAG report, which is due to be considered by Parliament's Public Accounts Committee from September 20.
+The court also turned down Solicitor General Rohinton Narimans contention that the petition was premature since it heavily relied on the CAG report,which is due to be considered by Parliaments Public Accounts Committee (PAC) starting September 20.

 Keep in mind that the CAG has its own value.
 There is nothing wrong in relying on its report.
 Moreover,there is difference in exercise done by the PAC.
 Parliament and PAC can proceed with the issue on the basis of the CAG report.
 We dont want to encroach upon their exercise but the petition raises different things altogether.
 There are sufficient averments which require explanation from you, the judges said.